 “Fucking fuck fuckfuckfuck!”
-He mutter-shouts to himself under his breath, “This is not going ‘according to plan’.'”
+Ian mutter-shouted to himself under his breath, frustration oozing from every word.
+“This is not going ‘according to plan’.'”

-Ian was up to his Zeiss-Ikon implants in shit deeper than the Mississippi mud on the flood plains after it had breached it’s banks.
-In the microseconds it took him to jack out, he saw the ICE coming in fast and hard.
-Even as he pulled the ‘trodes off, his deck started smoking.
+He found himself up to his Zeiss-Ikon implants in shit deeper than the Mississippi mud on the flood plains after it had breached its banks.
+In the microseconds it took him to jack out, he caught sight of the ICE charging in fast and furious.
+Even as he ripped the ‘trodes off, his deck began to smoke.

-Johnny had his foot to the floor before Ian had even said, “Fly”.
-He knew the plan had gone South.
-He didn’t know what kind of heat was going to be barreling down the causeway, but he knew they’d be there FAST.
+Johnny floored it before Ian had even finished his sentence.
+He knew the plan had gone south, and while he couldn’t predict what kind of hell was going to be barreling down the causeway, he was certain it’d be hot on their heels.

-Ian doesn’t bother answering and just glowers his deck.
-It still reeks of electrical burn, though Ian’s physical safeguards had served connections when the surge started melting some of the PCB.
-He motions to a side alley ahead, “Swing in there and kill the engine.”
+Ian didn’t bother answering.
+Instead, he scowled at his deck, the acrid stench of electrical burn filling the air.
+Thankfully, Ian’s physical safeguards had served connections when the surge started melting some of the PCB.
+He motioned to a side alley, “Swing in there and kill the engine.”

-Johnny looks at Ian like he’d sprouted an extra eye socket, but he does as he’s told.
+Johnny looked at Ian like he’d sprouted an extra eye socket, but he did as he’s told.

 “Sink anything that comes down this alley.
-I’ll be right back,” Ian orders as he jumps out of the sidecar of their Hondatsun X2000 Hybrid LAW (Land/Air/Water) cycle.
-Ian knows stopping anywhere this close to the hit source is a BAD IDEA, (in all caps, trademark.)
-But he’s got to dump his deck, and before he can do that, he’s gotta either wipe it or extract the remaining software and data.
-He can’t do either in its current state.
-This alley just happens to be home to his goto guru for hardware problems.
+I’ll be right back,” Ian ordered, leaping out of their Hondatsun X2000 Hybrid LAW (Land/Air/Water) cycle’s sidecar.
+He knew stopping this close to the hit source was a Grade A, BAD IDEA, but he had no choice.
+He had to dump his deck, and to do that, he’d have to either wipe it clean or extract the remaining software and data.
+He couldn’t do either in its current state.
+This alley just happened to be home to his “GOTO Guru” for hardware problems, Disco Don.

-Johnny has two neural link sockets.
-One for the cycle (or any smart vehicle for that matter) and one for whatever smart weapon he happens to have on hand.
-He leaves the cycle plugged in, so he can get moving again with just a thought.
-The forward-mounted street-sweeper minigun is linked to him through the cycle, and Johnny routes the video feed to a small HUD in his helmet’s visor.
-He faces the rear of the vehicle with smaller version of the same gun, this one “hand held”.
-He is ready for incoming land traffic from either end of the alley.
-By periodically sweeping the sky, he’s mostly ready for anything coming down that way.
-Johnny curses to himself, “Dammit, I sure hope I don’t hafta to sink any civvys.”
-But he knows he will, if he has to.
+Johnny’s two neural link sockets kept him connected.
+One for the cycle (or any other “smart” vehicle for that matter) and one for whatever smart weapon he happened to have on hand.
+He left the cycle plugged in, ready to bolt at a moment’s notice with just a thought.
+The forward-mounted street-sweeper minigun was linked to him through the cycle, and Johnny routed the video feed to a small HUD in his helmet’s visor.
+He faced the rear of the vehicle with a smaller version of the same gun, this one “handheld”.
+He was ready for incoming land traffic from either end of the alley.
+By periodically sweeping the sky, he was mostly ready for anything coming down that way.
+Johnny cursed to himself, “Dammit, I sure hope I don’t hafta to sink any civvies.”
+But deep down, he knew he’d do whatever it took.
 “Orders are orders.
 Mine is not to question why.
 Mine is but to do and die.”
-He dutifully repeats to himself.

-Ian ducks into “Bytes and Bites: Computer Repair Service and Donut Shoppe.”
+Ian ducked into “Bytes and Bites: Computer Repair Service and Donut Shoppe.”

 “Yo, Disco!
 I need an immediate extraction.
-You can keep the husk,” Ian shouts into the apparently empty space.
+You can keep the husk,” Ian yelled into the empty space.
 “I was live and in progress when the ICE smacked me.
-I’ll need the RAM and any of the incidental chips that might be mineable.
-You can even keep the storage, I’ve got the code in my head, I just need everything else that might have recoverable data.”
+I’ll need the RAM and any incidental chips that might be mineable.
+You can even keep everything esle, I’ve got the code in my head, I just need anything that might have recoverable data.”

-“Disco Don” looked old enough to have been around during the *first* disco fever to have exploded
+“Disco Don” looked ancient enough to have boogied through the first disco fever.